preetisharma16/CMPE283/README.md

      ![image 1](./temp/svm.png?raw=true )

-2. verify processor support for KVM.
+2. verify processor support for KVM, output should be “kvm-ok” and “KVM acceleration can be used”.

 ![image 1](./temp/kvm.png?raw=true )